 See our YouTube video from Wuthering Heights.

-About a four hours drive west of Tedim, is the famed Rih Lake, under 5 kilometres from the recently opened Zokhawtar/Rikhawdar border crossing.
-The uniquely heart-shaped lake sits among impressive scenery, although with its muddy edges, may disappoint those who make the significant journey to reach it.
+About a four-hour drive west of Tedim, is the famed Rih Lake.
+The uniquely heart-shaped body of water lies deep in the Chin hills among impressive scenery.
+Despite that, the lake's muddy edges may disappoint any prospective swimmers who make the significant journey to reach it.